- About Us

 PICC promotes citizenship of the United States for people who are eligible.
 Some of the benefits of citizenship include voting and sponsoring family members for immigration more quickly.
 As part of our work to promote citizenship, PICC provides community training on the citizenship process and free legal assistance through Citizenship Day.

-Citizenship Trainings: PICC’s training on citizenship reviews the eligibility requirements to apply for U.S. citizenship and the steps of the process, from application all the way through taking the oath of citizenship and then registering to vote.
+Citizenship Workshops: PICC’s training on citizenship reviews the eligibility requirements to apply for U.S. citizenship and the steps of the process, from application all the way through taking the oath of citizenship and then registering to vote.
 This interactive training gives community members and service providers the chance to practice interview questions, and includes some of the red flag issues that often come up when people are applying to become United States citizens.

 For more information on applying for U.S. citizenship visit the United States Citizenship and Immigration Services (USCIS)